 The basin's response to rainfall is also governed by inherent uncertainties, due to the complexity of flood processes, their nonlinear interactions and their dependence on the antecedent soil moisture conditions.
 In the rational method, which employs a very simple rainfall-runoff transformation that avoids process descriptions, these uncertainties are reflected in the model parameters, i.e. the time of concentration, the areal reduction factor and the runoff coefficient.
-Yet, by using the rational method with known parameters we erroneously assume that a single value of Q_p exists for a specific return period of rainfall.
+Yet, by using the rational method with known parameters we erroneously assume that a single value of $Q_p$ exists for a specific return period of rainfall (Viglione and Blöschl, 2009).
 In a deterministic context, the actual statistical behaviour of the peak discharge is represented only partially through the ombrian curve.

-To demonstrate the implementation of the rational method in a non-deterministic 5 framework, we use a hypothetical basin of 10 km^2 area, for which we assume that t_c and C are normally distributed, with mean 1.0 h and 0.40, respectively, and standard deviation 0.25 h and 0.10, respectively.
+To demonstrate the implementation of the rational method in a non-deterministic framework, we use a hypothetical basin of $10 \,\mathrm{km}^2$ area, for which we assume that $t_c$ and C are normally distributed, with mean 1.0 h and 0.40, respectively, and standard deviation 0.25 h and 0.10, respectively.
 Such range of uncertainty, expressed by a coefficient of variation up to 0.25, is eminently reasonable in the estimation of the two key parameters of the rational method.
-The critical rainfall intensity, for given T and for $d = t_c$, is estimated by the ombrian curve provided by Koutsoviannis and Balout-10 sos (2000), which is valid for the broader region of Athens.
-Both the spatial and time scales are small enough to employ an overall areal reduction factor of 0.25, according to Eq.
+The critical rainfall intensity, for given T and for $d = t_c$ , is estimated by the ombrian curve provided by Koutsoyiannis and Baloutsos (2000), which is valid for the broader region of Athens.
+The timescale is small enough to employ an overall ARF of 0.25, according to Eq.
 (2).
-For simplicity, we ignore rainfall uncertainty (i.e., we do not consider confidence limits for the ombrian curve), focusing only on the uncertainty of the two parameters t_c and C. Moreover, we (erroneously) assume that t_c and C are uncorre-15 lated, which allows using univariate distributions for generating random values of the two variables.
-As already discussed, t_c and C are varying parameters (better modelled as random variables) that are related with rainfall and discharge; in particular, the
+For simplicity, we ignore rainfall uncertainty (i.e. we do not consider confidence limits for the ombrian curve), focusing only on the uncertainty of the two parameters $t_c$ and C. Moreover, we (erroneously) assume that $t_c$ and C are uncorrelated, which allows using univariate distributions for generating random values of the two variables.
+As already discussed, $t_c$ and C are varying parameters (better modelled as random variables) that are related to rainfall and discharge; in particular, the time of concentration decreases with increasing discharge, while the runoff coefficient increases.